Kareem411/Projects/Project 3 - SQL for Data Analysis/README.md

 * Question sets (SQL Project Question Sets.pdf)

 ### Files used
-1. The following file contains the code:
+1. The following files contains the code:
    * project_queries.txt
    * sql-project-submission.pdf
 2. The following file are too large to be uploaded: